 If you are a first-time visitor to Turkey, you will find a very different world awaits you.
 It’s an assault on the senses; stunning scenery, colours and hues of every shade, a çaycı delivering an endless supply of tea, the sound of cicadas calling their summer song, the call to prayer (Ezan) from the mosques and the cries of street vendors, all wrapped up in the feeling of warmth that envelops you when you step off the plane.

 Having very quickly learned to appreciate Turkey using all of the senses, there is one sound that may take longer to become familiar with – the language.

 The Turkish Language

-Once you know the origins of Turkish it explains why it sounds so different to the Latin-based languages you may have learned in school and, at first, so alien to the ear.
+Once you know the origins of Turkish it explains why it sounds so different to the Latin-based languages you may have learned in school and is, at first, so alien to the ear.

 Don’t let that put you off.
 It’s a wonderful, musical language and once you learn a few words you’ll have an endless craving to know more.